puranzhang/chat-app/README.md

 - Running on server end
   - Open the application **open chat** (script available [here](https://github.com/puranzhang/chat-app/blob/master/open%20chat.scpt)) in the folder that displays your IP address (server's IP) and run the server automatically;
   - In this case, **Terminal** will be launched with your IP address on the first line (after the command) and a message `Server listening at port 3000` on the second line that indicates a successful server setup;
   - Remain this window open until the experiment is finished.
-When finished, open the application **shutdown chat** (script available [here](https://github.com/puranzhang/chat-app/blob/master/shutdown%20chat.scpt)) to close the server;
+When finished, open the application **stop chat** (script available [here](https://github.com/puranzhang/chat-app/blob/master/stop%20chat.scpt)) to close the server;
   - Log file will be generated as `data.csv` in the folder;

 - Runing on client end